mennasabry242/Gradio-based-application/README.md

 Task: {your description here}

 Code:
-This minimalistic prompt:

-Keeps the output focused and clean.

-Avoids markdown or explanations that interfere with functional code output.
 ```

 **Note** I tried using more detailed prompt templates to give extra instructions and structure,